-Ringing in the new year with little ones brings its own set of challenges—like managing energy levels and a non-existent bedtime—but having the perfect snacks can go a long way in making the celebration a success.
-Whether you want your festive finger food to be creative and colorful or just plain delicious, we’ve got the best easy (like 20 minutes or less!) party eats for an all-age countdown to 2018.
+Celebrating the holidays with little ones brings its own set of challenges—like managing energy levels and non-existent bedtimes—but having appetizers at the ready can go a long way in making the season a success.
+Whether you want your festive finger food to be creative and colorful or just plain delicious, we’ve got the best quick (like 30 minutes or less!) and easy appetizers to make this year.
+Keep reading to see them all.

 Fruity Chocolate Waffle Cones